 Termination rates measure the probability that a member will leave prior to retirement eligibility.
 The Retirement System currently uses no termination rates.
-Actual termination rates over the past three years have been high enough to warrant the need for a termination decrement.
+Actual termination rates have been less than 3% per year over the last five years.
+Therefore, we are recommending no change to the termination rates.